vavula/font_teller/index.md

 - After a combination of unsupervised and supervised learning, we expect the program to be able to give predictions of the typefaces of scanned images of charaters.

+- The program should also be able to match hand-drawn characters with similar typefaces.

 - High accuracies of both programs are expected.
 However, the accuracies of different letters are expected to be different as some letters are distinct among typefaces than others.